-AMERICAN PHYTOPATHOLOGICAL SOCIETY Joint SOUTHERN and CARIBBEAN DIVISIONS MEETING PROGRAM
+AMERICAN PHYTOPATHOLOGICAL SOCIETY Joint SOUTHERN & CARIBBEAN DIVISIONS MEETING PROGRAM

 The 102nd annual meeting of the American Phytopathological Society, Southern Division is meeting jointly with the Caribbean Division at the Hilton University of Florida Conference Center Gainesville, FL.
 The meeting is in-person.
 Unless otherwise specified, all program events will take place at the Hilton University of Florida Conference Center.
-The main program will take place in the TBD; any location changes for specific events are noted in the program event listing.
+The main program will take place in the Century Ballroom A; any location changes for specific events are noted in the program event listing.
 Hors d'oeuvres will be available at the Welcome Reception on Monday evening.
-In lieu of a cash bar at the Welcome Reception and Awards Banquet, participants are welcome to use the hotel bar.
+In lieu of a cash bar during the Welcome Reception, participants are welcome to use the bar at the No Name Lounge.
 Additional details regarding transportation and meals are included in the program at the listing for each event.
 All times listed in this program are in Eastern Time (ET).